 What You Should Know about Insurance Related Storm Damage Work

-The last few years greater Atlanta has seen an abnormal increase in frequency of storms containing large, damaging hail.
+The last few years greater Atlanta has seen an abnormal increase in the frequency of storms containing large, damaging hail.
 Our city has been increasingly set upon by hundreds of “storm chasers” trying to cash in as companies from all over the country set up temporary shops after a storm.
 Some arrive with a crew of over 20 “door knockers” to canvass targeted neighborhoods.
 Also, due to the collapse of new construction activity, unemployed construction workers who have never been in roofing have set up new local roofing companies to wait for a storm and get in on the perceived “easy insurance money.”
 Storm chasers are sophisticated, and the inducement to get a “free roof” is enticing.
 Therefore, before explaining what you should do if you suspect your home was damaged by a storm it would be prudent to share with you some precautions you should consider.

 This is a photo of “hail damage” made by the storm chaser.
 This individual went to the home while owner was away, caused the roof injury, and then had homeowner call adjuster out.
 Echols was called in to consult with homeowner.

 Here is Legitimate Hail Damage

 The news departments of all major Atlanta networks have featured repeated stories of the risks of doing business with companies that knock on your door: